EnginYilmaz/ubercart-iyzico/README.md

 Put the uc_iyzipay module under /modules/ubercart/payment/ directory Put the iyzico libraries under /libraries directory

+At the moment the only way to make this code work is in a hackish way.

 USAGE:
 Set your class with your existing API credidentials in necessary files

 TODO:
-Automation between configuration screen and API Credidentials
+1) Automation between configuration screen and API Credidentials
+2) Full Integration of the payment page
+3) Full Integration of the checkout page